-- trips to theatres, workshops and an extended arts curriculum via Enrichment Days - various clubs including Drama Club, Music Club, Textiles Club, Book Club, Art Club, Photography Club, Media Club, Dance Club, Sports Clubs etc. - school theatre productions (2022's production was Little Shop of Horrors), Christmas Show, drama productions, musical events, dance events, house talent shows, house music competitions - a wide variety of sporting competitions against other schools and colleges in Hertfordshire as well as interhouse competitions - the PE and Health faculty hold an annual Health Week culminating in a Charity Fun Run for all students and staff to participate in (and there is also a Sports Day event held annually, which continued during lockdown as a virtual event) - PNI students have taken part in the Stoke Mandeville games in recent years and attended National Basketball Championship competitions each year - visit to the international netball championships - outdoor gym used extensively during the school day - art exhibitions (including media and photography) - catering competitions and events including the Year 7 and Parents 'Come Dine with Me' event and the MasterChef activity held during the school's annual Health Week - Duke of Edinburgh award scheme in operation - World Challenge trips offered to students - the use of the BSJT gym (Body, Mind and Soul) during lessons and as an extra-curricular offer - the Dance department making use of a separate Dance Studio with a sprung floor and mirrored walls - the BSJT Gallery being used to showcase student work for celebration and showcased in lesson and in the school Newsletter - the Sixth Form enrichment afternoon making use of a wide range of sporting and artistic activities - the doubling of the practice space for Music as well as the development of two Apple Mac suites to provide editing support for both musical and artistic students - development of a large designated theatre space supports the students in their performing arts - other school trips (including residential trips) that allow students to widen their artistic and cultural horizons (for example the annual Spanish trip, Paris art museum trip, science trip to the zoo, trips to the National Portrait Gallery, the Belgian battlefields, and the theatre) - the School Restaurant is a positive environment which regularly has World Food Days, promoting foods from different areas, and provides a range of vegetarian and Halal options every day - students get the opportunity work with 'artists in residence' who work with small groups of students and whole year groups during enrichment days - the vast majority of school events provide a performance opportunity for students to showcase their artistic and musical talents - the new culture and diversity day allows students to share their own culture with the school.
-The day included cultural dances, different world sports and an assembly on celebrations across the religions
+- trips to theatres, workshops and an extended arts curriculum via Enrichment Days - various clubs including Drama Club, Music Club, Textiles Club, Book Club, Art Club, Photography Club, Media Club, Dance Club, Sports Clubs etc. - school theatre productions (2025's production was Matilda) Christmas Show, drama productions, musical events, dance events, house talent shows, house music competitions - a wide variety of sporting competitions against other schools and colleges in Hertfordshire as well as interhouse competitions - the PE and Health faculty hold an annual Health Week culminating in a charity sporting event for all students and staff to participate in (and there is also a Sports Day event held annually, which continued during lockdown as a virtual event) - outdoor gym used extensively during the school day - Visit to Lea Valley Velo Park - Reward trip to Wyboston Lakes for students that participated in representing the school for various sport across the year - Students participate in the County League Athletics - art exhibitions (including media and photography) - catering competitions and events including the Year 7 and Parents 'Come Dine with Me' event and the MasterChef activity held during the school's annual Health Week - Duke of Edinburgh award scheme in operation - World Challenge trips offered to students - the use of the BSJT gym (Body, Mind and Soul) during lessons and as an extra-curricular offer - the Dance department making use of a separate Dance Studio with a sprung floor and mirrored walls - the BSJT Gallery being used to showcase student work for celebration and showcased in lesson and in the school Newsletter - the Sixth Form enrichment afternoon making use of a wide range of sporting and artistic activities - the doubling of the practice space for Music as well as the development of two Apple Mac suites to provide editing support for both musical and artistic students - development of a large designated theatre space supports the students in their performing arts - other school trips (including residential trips) that allow students to widen their artistic and cultural horizons (for example the annual Spanish trip, Paris art museum trip, business trip to New York, trips to the National Portrait Gallery and a wide variety of theatre trips) - the School Restaurant is a positive environment which regularly has World Food Days, promoting foods from different areas, and provides a range of vegetarian and Halal options every day - the vast majority of school events provide a performance opportunity for students to showcase their artistic and musical talents - Darcy Turner came to BMS to spend a day with a selection of our More Able art students across year 9,10, 12 and 13.
+We made mythical sea creatures out of wire to be displayed outside - the new culture and diversity day allows students to share their own culture with the school.
+The day included cultural dances, different world sports and an assembly on celebrations across the religions issue and articles featuring in the newsletter and on the school website.

-Student participation in events is encouraged and celebrated via artwork being displayed on the walls and sculptures around the school, well attended performances being held in the main hall both during school hours for students as well as after hours for other members of the school community, certificates and other rewards being issue and articles featuring in the newsletter and on the school website.
+Student participation in events is encouraged and celebrated via artwork being displayed on the walls and sculptures around the school, well attended performances being held in the main hall both during school hours for students as well as after hours for other members of the school community, certificates and other rewards being